Climate change – related water disasters’ impact on population health

 This systematic review aimed to examine the impact of climate change-related water disasters on public health and identify potential approaches for preparedness and mitigation.
 Three major themes emerged: environmental disruption resulting in exposure to toxins, population susceptibility, and health systems infrastructure (failure to plan-prepare-mitigate, inadequate response, and lack of infrastructure).
 Direct health impacts were characterized by four major categories: weather-related morbidity and mortality, waterborne diseases/mental health effects.

-Adults, Both sexes, Children, Cyclone/Hurricane/Typhoon, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Heavy rain, Infections and infectious diseases (all), Logistics, Protection, Water Sanitation and Hygiene
+Adults, Both sexes (for groups of both male and female persons), Children, Cyclone/Hurricane/Typhoon, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Heavy rain, Infections and infectious diseases (all), Logistics, Protection, Water Sanitation and Hygiene